datamonsterr/esg-hub-prototype/.github/instructions/techstack.instructions.md

 ---
-alwaysApply: true
+applyTo: **
 ---
 This project is a frontend project use:
 - Next 15
 - TailwindCss v3 with Postcss
-- Pnpm for package management. use pnpm over yarn and all
+- Pnpm for package management.
+Use pnpm over yarn and all others.
 - Typescript + eslint
 - Clerk for authentication
 - Recharts for drawing charts
-- We are using supabase table and data schema is in db.json
+- We are using Supabase and database schema can be found in docs/schema.sql